alex-gutev/live_cells/docs-src/docs/basics/two-way-data-flow.md

 ```

 An integer is parsed from the `LiveTextField`, it's square is computed
-and displayed in a `Text` below it.
+and displayed in a `Text` widget below the field.

 :::info
 An explicit generic type parameter is given to `MutableCell` to allow